Abd al-Aziz ibn Marwan: Foundation of Hulwan and building works in Fustat

 During the early years of his reign, Abd al-Aziz resided chiefly at Fustat, leaving it only for two visits to the Caliph's court at Damascus and four visits to Alexandria.
 Fustat was the capital of the province, established in the 640s by the Arab conqueror and first governor of Islamic Egypt, Amr ibn al-As.
 Abd al-Aziz was a major patron of architectural projects and his rule marked the heyday of Umayyad-era building works in the city.
 Several houses, palaces, roofed markets and fountains were built under his direction.

-Abd al-Aziz completely rebuilt and expanded the Mosque of Amr, Fustat's congregational mosque.
+Abd al-Aziz completely rebuilt and expanded the Amr ibn al-As Mosque, Fustat's congregational mosque.
 To its west, in 686/87 he erected the Dar al-Mudhahabba (the Gilded Palace).
 The residential complex was also known in the contemporary Arabic sources as al-Madina (the City), giving an indication of its size, covering up to 4–5 ha including gardens.
 The complex included some buildings of at least two storeys.
 It overlooked the Nile and likely included the house and surrounding land of the high-ranking official Kharija ibn Hudhafa (d.
 661), which Marwan purchased from Kharija's son for 10,000 gold dinars.